+General

-General - The Municipal Fire and Police Retirement System of Iowa (System) was created under Chapter 411.35 of the Code of Iowa to replace 87 separate fire and police retirement systems from 49 cities and 1 county in Iowa (Separate Systems).
-Effective January 1, 1992, the Separate Systems were terminated, and the respective entities were required to transfer assets to the System equal to their respective accrued liabilities (as measured by the System's actuary).
-Upon transfer of the assets, the System assumed all membership, benefits rights and financial obligations of the Separate Systems.
+MFPRSI was created under Chapter 411.35 of the Code of Iowa to replace 87 separate fire and police retirement systems from 49 cities and one county in Iowa (a collection of "separate systems").
+Effective January 1, 1992, the separate systems were terminated, and the respective entities were required to transfer assets to MFPRSI equal to their respective accrued liabilities (as measured by MFPRSI's actuary).
+Upon transfer of the assets, MFPRSI assumed all membership, benefits rights, and financial obligations of the separate systems.

-The System is the administrator of a multi-employer, cost sharing, defined benefit pension plan for the exclusive benefit of eligible employees of participating cities (substantially all full-time employees of the respective cities' fire and police departments), (the Plan).
-It is governed by a nine-member Board of Trustees (Board) who are appointed to the Board by police and fire associations and by the Iowa League of Cities.
+MFPRSI is the administrator of a multi-employer, cost sharing, defined-benefit pension plan for the exclusive benefit of eligible employees of participating cities (substantially all full-time employees of the respective cities' fire and police departments).
+It is governed by a nine-member Board of Trustees (Board) who are appointed by police and fire associations and by the Iowa League of Cities.
 The eight voting members select a private citizen to serve as the ninth voting member.
-The Board is authorized by the state legislature to make investments, pay benefits, set contributions rates, hire staff and consultants and perform all necessary functions to carry out the provisions of the Code of Iowa.
-The System is separate and apart from state government and is not included in the state's financial statements.
+The Board is authorized by the state legislature to make investments, pay benefits, set contributions rates, hire staff and consultants, and perform all necessary functions to carry out the provisions of the Code of Iowa.
+MFPRSI is separate and apart from state government and is not included in the state's financial statements.

-At June 30, 2018, the System was comprised of 49 cities covering 4,003 active members; 367 terminated members entitled to benefits; and 4,107 retired firefighters, police officers, bailiffs, and eligible beneficiaries across Iowa.
+At June 30, 2019, MFPRSI was comprised of 49 cities covering 4,086 active members; 374 terminated members entitled to benefits; and 4,148 retired firefighters, police officers, bailiffs, and eligible beneficiaries across Iowa.

-Funding:
+Funding

 Member - Member contribution rates are set by state statute.
-In accordance with Iowa Code Chapter 411 as modified by act of the 1994 General Assembly, to establish compliance with the Federal Older Workers Benefit Protections Act, the contribution rate was 9.40% of earnable compensation for the years ended June 30, 2018 and 2017.
+In accordance with Iowa Code Chapter 411 as modified by act of the 1994 General Assembly, to establish compliance with the Federal Older Workers Benefit Protections Act, the contribution rate was 9.40% of earnable compensation for the years ended June 30, 2019, and 2018.

 Employer - Employer contribution rates are based upon an actuarially determined normal contribution rate and set by state statute.
 The required actuarially determined contributions are calculated on the basis of the entry age normal method as adopted by the Board of Trustees as permitted under Chapter 411 of the Code of Iowa.
-The normal contribution rate is provided by state statute to be the actuarial liabilities of the plan less current plan assets, with such total divided by 1 percent of the actuarially determined present value of prospective future compensation of all members, further reduced by member contributions and state appropriations.
+The normal contribution rate is provided by state statute to be the actuarial liabilities of the plan less current plan assets, with such total divided by one percent of the actuarially determined present value of prospective future compensation of all members, further reduced by member contributions and state appropriations.
 Under the Code of Iowa the employer's contribution rate cannot be less than 17.00% of earnable compensation.
-The contribution rate was 25.68% and 25.92% for the years ended June 30, 2018 and 2017, respectively.
+The contribution rate was 26.02% and 25.68% for the years ended June 30, 2019, and 2018, respectively.

 State Appropriations - State appropriations are approved by the state legislature and may further reduce the employer's contribution rate, but not below the minimum statutory contribution rate of 17.00% of earnable compensation.
 The State therefore is considered to be a nonemployer contributing entity in accordance with the provisions of the Governmental Accounting Standards Board Statement No. 67 - Financial Reporting for Pension Plans, (GASB 67).
-There were no State appropriations for the years ended June 30, 2018 and 2017.
+There were no State appropriations for the years ended June 30, 2019, and 2018.

+Benefits Provided

-Benefits Provided - Participating members are entitled to the benefit provisions in effect on the member's date of termination.
-The following is a summary of the System benefit provisions for the years ended June 30, 2018 and 2017:
+Participating members are entitled to the benefit provisions in effect on the member's date of termination.
+The following is a summary of MFPRSI's benefit provisions for the years ended June 30, 2019, and 2018: